vellotis/gratitude/README.md

 * `ts_end`
 * `ts_start`

-You can then iterate through this array of payday objects to persist them to a database or get whatever information you neeed.
+You can then iterate through this array of payday objects to persist them to a database or get whatever information you need.

 	paydays = Gratitude::Payday.all
 	paydays.each do |payday|